Horse theft: Europe

 Horse theft was a well-known crime in medieval and early modern times and was severely prosecuted in many areas.
 While many crimes were punished through ritualized shaming or banishment, horse theft often brought severe punishment, including branding, torture, exile and even death.
 According to one 18th century treatise, the use of death as a punishment for horse theft stretches back as far as the first century AD, when the Germanic Chauci tribe would sentence horse thieves to death, while murderers would be sentenced to a fine.
 This practice derived from the wealth of the populace being in the form of livestock which ranged over large areas, meaning that the theft of animals could only be prevented through fear of the harsh punishment that would result.

 Horse theft was harshly punished in the French Bordeaux region in the 15th–18th centuries.
-Punishments ranged from whipping to a lifetime sentence of service on a galley ship.
-This latter punishment was also given to perpetrators of incest, homicide and poisoning, showing the severity with which horse theft was viewed by the judiciary.
+Punishments ranged from whipping to a lifetime sentence of service on a galley ship, a severe punishment shared by perpetrators of incest, homicide and poisoning.

 In 19th-century Russia, the theft of livestock (including horses) made up approximately 16 percent of thefts of peasant property; however, there were no reported thefts of horses from estate property.
 The offense of stealing a horse was the most severely punished of any theft on Russian estates, due to the importance of horses in day-to-day living.
 Flogging was the usual punishment for horse thieves, combined with the shaving of heads and beards, and fines of up to three times the value of the horse if the animal had been sold.

 Since Henry VIII's reign, horse theft was considered a serious crime in England.
-It was made a non-clergyable crime in 1597-98 and 1601.
+It was made a non-clergyable crime in 1597–1598 and 1601.
 For the rural English county of Berkshire in the 18th century, horse theft was considered a major property crime, along with stealing from dwellings or warehouses, sheep theft, highway robbery and other major thefts.
 In Essex in the 18th century, some assize judges decided to execute every horse thief convicted to deter the crime.
 From around the 1750s until 1818, between 13% and 14% of persons convicted of horse theft in Home, Norfolk, and Western circuits were executed.
-The punishment of death for stealing horses was abolished in the United Kingdom in 1832, upon the passage of a bill sponsored by William Ewart; the legislation, which passed over the strong objections of Peel in the Commons and Lord Wynford in the Lords, also abolished the death penalty in Britain for the theft of sheep and cattle, and for larceny in a dwelling house; the Parliament had abolished the death sentence for most larcenies in a separate bill the same year.
+The punishment of death for stealing horses was abolished in the United Kingdom in 1832, upon the passage of a bill sponsored by William Ewart; the legislation, which passed over the strong objections of Peel in the Commons and Lord Wynford in the Lords, also abolished the death penalty in Britain for the theft of sheep and cattle, and for larceny in a dwelling house; Parliament had abolished the death sentence for most larcenies in a separate bill the same year.
 By the time of its abolition, actual executions for horse theft had been rare or nonexistent for 50 years.